Congenital Heart Disease Definition

-Congenital heart defects are genetic and are sometimes associated with defects in other parts of the body.
+Among the common types of heart defects is Congenital heart disease which is genetic and sometimes associated with defects in other parts of the body.
 Consanguinity (parents related to each other) and exposure to certain drugs, viruses on X-rays during pregnancy may be causative factors.
 Congenital heart disease may be broadly classified into acyanotic and cyanotic congenital heart disease.

 Acyanotic Heart Diseases